scverse/pertpy/docs/usage/usage.md

 Simple functions for:

--   Heatmap plotting of guide RNAs.
--   Assigning guides based on thresholds.
+Assigning guides based on thresholds.
+Each cell is assigned to the most expressed gRNA if it has at least the specified number of counts.

 ```{eval-rst}
 .. currentmodule:: pertpy